unref-ptr/lwIOLink/Readme.md

 * UNO
 * ESP32

-If you find that the library works for an other Arduino board or does not work, notify me by opening an Issue.
+If you find that the library works for another Arduino board or does not work, notify me by opening an Issue.

 ## How to Use